 The facility has two next generation firewall appliances providing network security and deep packet inspections.
 The Stevens Neuroimaging and Informatics Institute has also implemented virtual private network (VPN) services using SSLVPN and IPsec services to facilitate access to internal resources by authorized users.
 A VPN connection establishes an encrypted tunnel over the Internet between client and server, ensuring that communications over the Web are secure.

-Furthermore, the Institute has an extensive library of communications software for transmitting data and for recording transaction logs.
+The Institute has an extensive library of communications software for transmitting data and for recording transaction logs.
 The library includes software for monitoring network processes, automatically warning system operators of potential problems, restarting processes that have failed, or migrating network services to an available server.
-For instance, the laboratory has configured multiple web servers with Linux Virtual Server (LVS) software for high-availability web, application and database service provisioning as well as load balancing.
-A round-robin balancing algorithm is currently used such that if the processing load on one server is heavy, incoming requests, be it HTTP, JSP or MySQL, are forwarded to the next available server by the LVS software layer.
+For instance, the laboratory has configured multiple web servers with Linux Virtual Server (LVS) software for high-availability web, application, and database service provisioning as well as load balancing.
+A round-robin balancing algorithm is currently used such that if the processing load on one server is heavy, incoming requests, be it HTTP, JSP, or MySQL, are forwarded to the next available server by the LVS software layer.
 Listeners on one virtual server monitor the status and responsiveness of the others.
 If a failure is detected, an available server is elected as master and it assumes control and request forwarding for the entire LVS environment.

 Due to the rate that new servers need to be provisioned for scientific research, the Institute deploys a sophisticated high availability virtualized environment.
 This environment allows systems administrators to deploy new compute resources (virtual machines or VM’s) in a matter of minutes rather than hours or days.
 Furthermore, once deployed these virtualized resources can float uninhibitedly between all the physical servers within the cluster.
 This is advantageous because the virtualization cluster can intelligently balance virtual machines amongst all the physical servers, which permits resource failover if a virtual machine becomes I/O starved or a physical server becomes unavailable.
 The net benefit for the Institute is more software resources are being efficiently deployed on a smaller hardware footprint, which results in a savings in hardware purchases, rack space and heat expulsion.